inspiredtomove/main-website/_pages/pilates.md

         Regardless of your fitness level, or experience with Pilates, I highly recommend trying a class with Ashley. **-- Jill**
 ---
-Pilates is a low-impact, mindful movement and thorough method of physical conditioning that delivers profound results.
-With a strong emphasis on body awareness, alignment, and breath, practicing Pilates will strengthen the mind-body connection.
-Muscle imbalances will be corrected while lengthening and strengthening muscles of the body.
-Benefits, such as improved strength, posture, coordination, flexibility, and balance, all contribute to improved movement efficiency and overall wellbeing.
-People of all ages and levels of physical ability are welcome.
+Pilates is a low-impact, mindful movement, and full-body method of physical conditioning.
+Perfect for men and women of all fitness levels, this program has a strong emphasis on body awareness, alignment, and breath.
+A regular Pilates practice will strengthen the mind-body connection.
+Benefits, such as improved strength, mobility, coordination, balance, and correction of muscle imbalances, all contribute to improved movement efficiency and overall wellbeing.

 > Physical fitness is the first requisite of happiness.
 Our interpretation of physical fitness is the attainment and maintenance of a uniformly developed body with a sound mind fully capable of naturally, easily, and satisfactorily performing our many and varied daily tasks with spontaneous zest and pleasure.
 >